oasisprotocol/nexus/storage/migrations/README.md

 # Migrations

-This directory contains migrations for the Oasis Indexer target model, i.e. processed blocks, transactions, and events from the consensus layer and each respective runtime.
+This directory contains migrations for the Oasis Nexus target model, i.e. processed blocks, transactions, and events from the consensus layer and each respective runtime.